 AAA 2013 Management Accounting Section (MAS) Meeting Paper

 This paper establishes a positive relation between board efficiency and conservative accounting.
-With that, it provides a theoretical underpinning for empirical studies that find a positive association between strong corporate governance and conservatism.
-Our model includes a board that has a monitoring task and decides to retain or replace the incumbent manager, both based on the same accounting information.
-The optimal decisions trade off the cost of monitoring and the cost of replacing the manager.
-Conservatism is desirable because it makes monitoring more effective, but only if the board can monitor efficiently.
-We also find more earnings management if the board is efficient and it tends to reduce the benefit of conservative accounting, implying a negative relation between conservatism and earnings management.
+This result provides a theoretical underpinning for empirical studies that find a positive association between strong corporate governance and conservatism.
+Our model includes a board that has a monitoring and an advising role and decides to retain or replace the incumbent manager based on accounting information.
+The optimal decisions trade off the expected cost of monitoring and of replacing the manager.
+Conservatism is desirable because it makes monitoring more effective, provided the board is an efficient monitor.
+Earnings management tends to undo the benefit of conservative accounting, implying a negative relation between conservatism and earnings management.
 We also examine the interaction between board composition and conservatism.

 Number of Pages in PDF File: 48